-This policy will be reviewed annually Reviewed: September 2010 By: J Richardson None Reviewed: April 2011 By: J Richardson Names Re-written August 2012 By: M McLachlan Merge of Behaviour and Anti-bullying Policies into one document Rewritten 25 October 2013 By: P.Hogg-Andrews Anti-bullying separated from former Anti-bullying and Behaviour Policy TAG and Beating the Bullies added Reviewed: 11 November 2014 By: Pippa Hogg-Andrews Checked by: Helen Stavert Reference to 'Supporting children who are bullied 2014' added Physical intervention note added to 'after an incident' section More detail added to staff development section.
-Pupil action plan added to appendix 5 changed to Parsons Green Prep Reviewed: 4 August 2015 By: Helen Stavert Added new DfE advice from 'Preventing and Tackling Bullying' October 2014.
+Reviewed: September 2010 By: J Richardson None Reviewed: April 2011 By: J Richardson Names Re-written August 2012 By: M McLachlan Merge of Behaviour and Anti-bullying Policies into one document Rewritten 25 October 2013 By: P.Hogg-Andrews Anti-bullying separated from former Anti-bullying and Behaviour Policy TAG and Beating the Bullies added Reviewed: 11 November 2014 By: Pippa Hogg-Andrews Checked by: Helen Stavert Reference to 'Supporting children who are bullied 2014' added Physical intervention note added to 'after an incident' section More detail added to staff development section.
+Pupil action plan added to appendix 5 changed to Parsons Green Prep Reviewed: 4 August 2015 By: Helen Stavert Added new DfE advice from 'Preventing and Tackling Bullying October 2014.
 Removal of deputy head.
 Taken new definition of bullying from ISI handbook.
 Inserted paragraph on physical, emotional and cyberbullying.
 Updated Action Plan template.
 Reviewed: 1 August 2016 By: Helen Stavert Checked by: Lucinda Waring Removed behavior contract.
 Changed the way an incident is reported.
-Reviewed: 12 June 2017 By: Helen Stavert No changes Reviewed: 25 September 2017 By: Tim Cannell No changes Reviewed 23 October 2018 By Headmaster Include use of social media Banter no excuse for bullying Use of notification sheet first Update on related policies Next review: 30 August 2019 By: Headmaster ·
+Reviewed: 12 June 2017 By: Helen Stavert No changes Reviewed: 25 September 2017 By: Tim Cannell No changes Reviewed 23 October 2018 By Tim Cannell Include use of social media Banter no excuse for bullying Use of notification sheet first Update on related policies Reviewed: 4 th September 2019 By: Lauren Vallely Changing responsibilities from head to deputy head